Three Easy Do-It-Yourself Home Repairs to Save Money

 3. Winterize Your Own Plumbing

-It will soon be time to think about winterizing your pipes.
+When winter comes around, it's time to think about winterizing your pipes.
 Any exposed water pipes can freeze and cause the nightmare of burst pipes and couplings leaving you with astronomical plumbing repair bills.
 All this can be avoided with a little planning ahead.

 Insulating pipes for the cold weather is fairly easy and relatively inexpensive.
 Wrap the pipes with a type of foam that is taped down with duct tape, available at most hardware stores.
 Since the frost can reach as far as one foot underground, exposed pipes need to be wrapped to below ground level.